zl3311/lego_image_converter/README.md

 1. **Converting any image** to the constrained color palette of available LEGO tiles
 2. **Downsizing intelligently** to your target canvas dimensions (e.g., 48×48 studs)
 3. **Using perceptually accurate color matching** via the CIEDE2000 algorithm
+4. **Dithering for photo-realism** using error diffusion algorithms

 Whether you're recreating a family photo, a pet portrait, or pixel art, `legopic` lets you preview exactly how your design will look before ordering hundreds of tiles.
 No more guesswork — just load an image, pick a palette, and see the result instantly.

 ### Why Perceptual Color Matching?

 Simple RGB distance doesn't account for how humans actually perceive color.
 Two colors might be mathematically similar but look completely different to our eyes. `legopic` uses the **Delta E (CIE2000)** metric, which models human vision to find the closest *perceptual* match — resulting in mosaics that look right, not just mathematically correct.

+### Why Dithering?

+With a limited palette (often just 10-15 colors), smooth gradients can look blocky. **Dithering** strategically places available colors to create the *illusion* of intermediate tones — the same technique used in classic video games and print media.
+The result?
+More detailed, photo-realistic mosaics from the same set of tiles.

 ## License